 The 4 Point Thigh/Hip Flexor stretch is great for opening up the anterior point of the hip.
 This is the portion that obviously gets tight from hours of sitting at a desk, at school, or from driving.
 Hours of sitting causes the thighs and hip flexors to tighten.
 The only way to combat this is to work on opposing the normal ROM with a full ROM drill.

 Tight hip flexor and thigh muscles can often cause low back and knee pain.
 This is due to restriction in the muscle.
 This stretch is a great way for you to obtain more laxity in your thighs.
 It will help you to get some necessary blood flow to the area.
 This is especially good if you happen to be recovering from a vicious leg day.

 In order to perform and to get the most out of your program you’ve got to have mobile hips.
 Immobility is a flat out death sentence to your results.
 Mobilize first and strengthen second.
 Rinse and repeat with consistency and you’ll be on your way to Gainzzzville!
 Try to hold each stretch for 1 to 2 minutes minimum.
 Of course the tighter you are the longer you need to hold the stretch.

 Are you currently experiencing stiffness and soreness on a frequent basis?

 Are you incorporating stretching into your strength and conditioning workouts on a regular basis?

 Please post up and share below in the comments section here.

-Also if you want to learn how significantly optimize your fitness and physical functional make sure you check out my brand new 120 Day Functional Fitness Training Program right here below!
-I guarantee it’ll get you into the best shape of your life, or I’ll give you your money back no questions asked.
+Learn how significantly optimize your fitness and physical function.
+Check out my brand new 120 Day Functional Fitness Training Program right here below!

 It’s changing lives already!